hatnote/montage/design.md

 maximum amount of work expected from each juror.
 (The version I am about to implement is still pre-allocated, so the minimum and maximum are the same value.)

+Dynamic voting would be necessary in the event Montage is used to organize a competition where voting is public, open to any Commons-registered user.